andrew-snape/CGB-HAS/README.md

 ## 🙌 Credit

-Developed by [Your Name] based on Centurion's Local API documentation.
+Developed by [Andrew Snape](https://github.com/andrew-snape) based on Centurion's Local API documentation.

 This project is not affiliated with Centurion or CGD.